weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 Administrator.
 Holly has been tasked with maintaining message traffic and reducing the number of undeliverable emails in Adatum’s messaging environment.

-To complete this task, you will create data loss prevention policies and conduct message tracing to familiarize yourself with the tools provided by Microsoft 365 that assist you with managing message compliance.
+In this task, you will conduct a message trace and create an eDiscovery (standard) case to familiarize yourself with the tools provided by Microsoft 365 that assist you with managing message compliance.

 ## Task 1: Prepare for eDiscovery

-One of the significant Microsoft Purview compliance portal tools available in Microsoft 365 is the ability to perform eDiscovery searches on information gathered in the system.
+One of the significant Microsoft Purview tools available in Microsoft 365 is the ability to perform eDiscovery searches on information gathered in the system.
 In the final task in this exercise, you will create an eDiscovery case that searches email messages for sensitive data.
 Once you create the case and